cosmos/cosmos-sdk/docs/architecture/adr-050-auto-compound-rewards.md

 When a delegator wants to have their "unrealized" rewards be withdrawn and automatically delegated to the relative validator(s), they would broadcast a `MsgEnableAutoCompoundRewards` transaction.
+Note, the total amount of rewards automatically delegated would be `rewards * delegate_fraction`.

 To stop or disable auto-compounding, the user would send a similar transaction as defined by `MsgDisableAutoCompoundRewards`:

 ```protobuf
 message MsgDisableAutoCompoundRewards {